manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 And in this particular case, the new approach really made all the difference between _"I mean, do we **really** need to monitor our ELK-stack?"_ and *"Isn't it nice how we have this ELK-stack monitoring now?"*.

-Also, from a *product developer* perspective, the result is just fine!
+Also, from a *product development* perspective, the result is just fine!
 The application does exactly what it was meant to do, and hums along nicely every single day.

-However, from a *software developer* perspective, one might consider it a mixed bag.
+However, from a *software development* perspective, one might consider it a mixed bag.
 As user [necovek](https://news.ycombinator.com/item?id=43575664) commented on [the HackerNews thread for the previous version](https://news.ycombinator.com/item?id=43575664) of this article:

 > The premise might possibly be true, but as an actually seasoned Python developer, I've taken a look at one file: [utils.py](https://github.com/dx-tooling/platform-problem-monitoring-core/blob/af68ac38b5a7142c97997fe7cd799ce9bd1b4bd0/src/platform_problem_monitoring_core/utils.py)